 The Icelandic way of teaching or delivery method, is lecture-based with a strong emphasis on individual research.
 Examination is standard, usually organized at the end of the semester.

 The characteristics of a general Masters degree include a 2-year study period concluding with either a thesis or research project.
-Upon graduation, you can expect to receive either a “Master of Science” (MSc) or “Master of Arts” (MA).
+Upon graduation, students can expect to receive either a “Master of Science” (MSc) or “Master of Arts” (MA).
 As for choices of study, you will not be disappointed – Business & Economics, Engineering and Science & Mathematics are some of the most commonly offered areas.

 Looking for university excellence and prestige in Iceland?
 Then you should know this – the University of Iceland and Reykjavík University are both placed in the Top 300-350 group of Times Higher Education World University Rankings for 2019.